-- Provincially or regional significant life science areas of natural and scientific interest (ANSI); - Environmentally sensitive or significant areas; - Habitat of threatened species or endangered species; - Fish habitat; - Significant wildlife habitat; - Significant woodlands; - Significant wetlands, including Provincially Significant Wetlands (PSW), coastal wetlands, and other wetlands greater than 0.5 hectares; - Significant valleylands, including the main branches, major tributaries and other tributaries and watercourse corridors draining directly to Lake Ontario including the Credit River, Etobicoke Creek, Mimico Creek and Sixteen Mile Creek.
+- Provincially or regional significant life science areas of natural and scientific interest (ANSI); - Environmentally sensitive or significant areas; - Habitat of threatened species or endangered species; - Fish habitat; - Significant wildlife habitat; - Significant woodlands; - Significant wetlands, including Provincially Significant Wetlands (PSW), coastal wetlands, and other wetlands greater than 0.5 hectares; and - Significant valleylands, including the main branches, major tributaries and other tributaries and watercourse corridors draining directly to Lake Ontario including the Credit River, Etobicoke Creek, Mimico Creek and Sixteen Mile Creek.

+Policy 6.3.27 states:

-According to MOP Policy 6.3.27, development and site alteration within or adjacent to a Significant Natural Area will not be permitted unless all reasonable alternatives have been considered and any negative impacts minimized through appropriate mitigation measures as determined by an Environmental Assessment or Environmental Impact Study.
-Negative impacts that cannot be avoided are to be mitigated through restoration and enhancement to the greatest extent possible.
+Development and site alteration as permitted in accordance with the Greenlands designation within or adjacent to a Significant Natural Area will not be permitted unless all reasonable alternatives have been considered and any negative impacts minimized.
+Any negative impact that cannot be avoided will be mitigated through restoration and enhancement to the greatest extent possible.
+This will be demonstrated through a study in accordance with the requirements of the Environmental Assessment Act.
+When not subject to the Environmental Assessment Act, an Environmental Impact Study will be required.